nickmackowski/swiftSUITE/docs/swiftNOTES.md

 Notes you no longer need day-to-day but want to keep can be archived rather than deleted:

-- Press `H` in the workspace or `V` on the detail screen to archive a note
+- Press `H` in the workspace and on the detail screen to archive a note
 - Archived notes disappear from the main view but are not deleted
 - Press `I` to switch to the archived notes view
 - From the archive, press `R` to restore a note to the main workspace or `D` to permanently delete it